 Using the trade data of the "Intrade" prediction markets2, Ken Allen et al. (2004) conducted an analysis of the 2004 U.S. presidential and congressional elections.
 Their findings were that prediction markets very accurately predicted the results of the two elections, including the winner of the total electoral votes and popular votes.
 Prediction markets also very accurately predicted the results of presidential election in fifty states, as well as the results in 33 states (out of 34) that held senate elections.
-Focusing on the 2004 U.S. presidential election, Walker (2006) compared and analyzed the forecast results of different econometric models, polls and the prices of the Iowa Electronic Market (IEM).3 He discovered that the closing price of the IEM on the last day and the Generalized Fair Model developed by economists were the most accurate methods to predict the vote shares received by George Bush.
+Focusing on the 2004 U.S. presidential election, Walker (2006) compared and analyzed the forecast results of different econometric models, polls and the prices of the IeM on the last day and the Generalized Fair Model developed by economists were the most accurate methods to predict the vote shares received by George Bush.

-Berg, Nelson and Rietz (2008) analyzed the IEM's trade data over a long-term basis and compared the data with 964 poll results for presidential elections during the period from 1988 to 2004.
+Berg, Nelson and Rietz (2008) analyzed the IEM's trade data over a longterm basis and compared the data with 964 poll results for presidential elections during the period from 1988 to 2004.
 They found that more than 74 percent of the time the prediction markets achieved a closer result to the final vote shares of the two major parties when compared with the polls.
 Erikson